azatshtru/keep/Knowledgebase/Computer Science/Data Structures and Algorithms/Algorithms related to Matrices.md

 ## Identity matrix
 The elements on the principal diagonal of an identity matrix are all 1 and the remaining elements are zero.
 Any matrix remains unchanged when multiplied with the identity matrix.

-The algorithm to compute the product takes $O(n^3)$ time.
-To compute the product of chains of matrices, an efficient algorithm can be formed using dynamic programming as mentioned in [[Matrix Chain Multiplication and the elements of Dynamic Programming]].
 # Matrix exponentiation
 An efficient algorithm can be used to compute powers of a matrix in $O(n^3logk)$ time using dynamic programming with the following recurrent relation:
 $$A^n=\begin{cases}I & n = 0\\A^{n/2}A^{n/2} & n\text{ is even}\\A^{n-1}A & n\text{ is odd}\end{cases}$$